-Attendance in online (Internet) courses is measured not only by initial log-in (first 8 days of the semester) but also by completion of 80% of the required course work.
-Telecourse, Hybrid and Teleweb students MUST meet on the published meeting dates (orientation or first class meeting).
-See www.cfcc.edu for course information.
+Attendance in online (Internet and Hybrid) courses is measured not only by initial login (first 10% of the semester) but also by completing the Enrollment Verification assignment and completion of 80% of the required course work.
+For Hybrid courses, students MUST meet on the published meeting dates (first class meeting) and their attendance is measured by a combination of face-to-face attendance and completion of 80% of their assigned course work (both face-to-face and online).
+See http://cfcc.edu/dl for more course information.